Timusan/timusan.github.io/ja/stories/homepage.md

 <a name="steps"></a>

-Shisaa.jp can build any type of coorporate or personal homepage you desire, from a one page site to a homepage containing over a hundred pages.
+shisaa.be can build any type of coorporate or personal homepage you desire, from a one page site to a homepage containing over a hundred pages.
-Every homepage is unique and Shisaa.jp treats it as such.
+Every homepage is unique and shisaa.be treats it as such.
 You will never get a run-of-the-mill treatment as our customer and every creation process will be a personal one.

-With almost a decate of professional expertise in Drupal (version 5, 6 and 7), Shisaa.jp will build your homepage as optimal as possible, with all the latest web standards in mind, good performance, SEO and analytics included, all while using open source tools.
+With almost a decate of professional expertise in Drupal (version 5, 6 and 7), shisaa.be will build your homepage as optimal as possible, with all the latest web standards in mind, good performance, SEO and analytics included, all while using open source tools.

-To give you a better look at how Shisaa.jp helps you to create your homepage, please take a look at the following steps to from idea to finished project:
+To give you a better look at how shisaa.be helps you to create your homepage, please take a look at the following steps to from idea to finished project:
 <br/>
 <br/>

 <h3 class="steps"><span>Step 1</span> Your idea</h3>

 <div class="steps-content">
-  <p>Before Shisaa.jp starts to design and build your homepage, it is important that you get a clear idea of what it is you wish to communicate.
+  <p>Before shisaa.be starts to design and build your homepage, it is important that you get a clear idea of what it is you wish to communicate.
      Some questions you have to ask yourself when thinking about your homepage are:</p>

 <ul>